 Sweet Frugal Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

-We fell in love with Snow Candy a few years ago after reading the Little House on the Prairie series.
-Simply place a bowl outside while it’s snowing.
-When the bowl is full of fresh clean snow, immediately bring it in and pour pure maple syrup on top.
+To make snow candy place a bowl outside while it’s snowing.
+The bowl will collect fresh, clean snow.
+Once it’s full bring it inside and immediately pour pure maple syrup on top.
 The syrup will harden to make a sweet treat!

-Bundle up and go for a walk in the freshly fallen snow.
-Make a game of it by putting together a list of different items to find; a pine cone, icicle, boot tracks, animal tracks, a snowman, etc.
+Get outside and enjoy the snow with a winter walk and scavenger hunt.
+You can turn the scavenger hunt into a game by putting together a list of different items to find while on the walk.
+A few ideas for the hunt might be: a pine cone, icicle, boot tracks, animal tracks, a snowman, etc.

 5. Snowball Fight

-Have a family friendly snowball fight.
-This is guaranteed to bring a lot of laughs and memories!
+Another great family friendly winter activity is to have snowball fight together.
+Keep it light and fun so everyone can enjoy it.
+This activity is guaranteed to bring a lot of laughs and memories!

 6. Build a Snowman

-Why build one snowman when you can build a family of snowmen???
+Spend some time with your family outside building a snowman.
+You could even go a step further and build a family of snowmen!
 Have everyone build the snowman that fits their unique personality!

 7. Snow Ice Cream

-Search Pinterest to find hundreds of easy snow ice cream tutorials.
-It is a simple recipe using a few cheap ingredients.
+You might enjoy making snow ice cream with your kids.
+Here is a simple recipe to try it out.
 This is a fun way to enjoy the snow…while staying indoors!

 8. Movie Night